-A fluffy babka lightly spiced with cinnamon and with luscious swirls of raspberry jam.
-It's hard to stop at just one bite with this jam donut babka will have you craving for more!
+A fluffy vegan babka lightly spiced with cinnamon and with luscious swirls of raspberry jam.
+It's hard to stop at just one bite with this jam donut babka!

 What is babka?!

-Babka is a Jewish brioche-like pastry often filled with chocolate or cinnamon.
+Babka is a Jewish brioche-like bread or pastry often filled with chocolate or cinnamon.
 It is most popular in Eastern Europe, Israel and the USA!
 However, you can make it at home with a few simple ingredients from your local supermarket.